Los Alamos National Laboratory Nuclear Engineering & Nonproliferation Postdoc in Los Alamos, New Mexico

 Minimum Job Requirements:

-Education: A Ph.D. in nuclear engineering, physics, chemistry or related ﬁeld within the past 5 years is required.
+Ph.D. in nuclear engineering, physics, mechanical engineering, or a closely related technical field of study from an accredited university granted within the past 5 years.

 Eligibility requirements: To obtain a clearance, an individual must be at least 18 years of age; U.S. citizenship is required except in very limited circumstances.
 See DOE Order 472.2 for additional information.

 New-Employment Drug Test: The Laboratory requires successful applicants to complete a new-employment drug test and maintains a substance abuse policy that includes random drug testing.

 Internal Applicants: Please refer to Laboratory policy P701 for applicant eligibility.

 Candidates may be considered for a Director's Fellowship and outstanding candidates may be considered for the prestigious Marie Curie, Richard P. Feynman, J. Robert Oppenheimer, or Frederick Reines Fellowships.